BuidlGuidl/oracle-challenge/README.md

 Each oracle design solves different problems:

-- **Whitelist Oracle**: Best for simple, low-value use cases where speed is more important than decentralization.
-Works well for binary or predefined questions (e.g., “Is asset X above price Y?”).
+- **Whitelist Oracle**: Best for setups with trusted intermediaries already in the loop such as RWAs where speed and accuracy are more important than decentralization.
 - **Staking Oracle**: Best for high-value DeFi applications where decentralization and security are crucial.
-Handles yes/no and numerical data questions that require strong guarantees (e.g., “What is the ETH/USD price?”).
+Decentralization and latency rise and fall together.
-- **Optimistic Oracle**: Best for complex, high-stakes applications where absolute truth is paramount.
-Flexible enough to resolve open-ended questions that don’t have a strict binary format (e.g., “Which team won the match?”).
+- **Optimistic Oracle**: Best for answering complex questions and where more latency is not a huge problem.
+Flexible enough to resolve open-ended questions that don't have a strict binary format (e.g., "Which team won the match?").

 ---

-## Checkpoint 8: 💾 Deploy your contracts! 🛰
+## Checkpoint 8: 💾 Deploy your contract! 🛰

 🎉 Well done on building the optimistic oracle system!
 Now, let's get it on a public testnet.